andreamussap/everypillreminder/docs/friends.md

 Tap **Chat** to send message, or to start talk to him/her.

-!!! danger "Note: "
+!!! danger "Important"
-	EveryPill Reminder** chat doesn't send notifications.
+	**EveryPill Reminder** chat doesn't send notifications.
 To see a message that was sent to you, you have to access the tab **Chat**.

 Tap **Delete** if you want to remove this friend.